MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

    > - Your search results will be added to the suggested records list, so you can safely search and try again.
    > - Currently, you can save the summary to one record using Copilot for Sales.
    > - You can connect to all record types that are enabled for activities and added to Copilot for Sales by your administrator.
 For more information about adding record types, see [Add a new record type (or a Salesforce object)](customize-forms-and-fields.md#add-a-new-record-type-or-a-salesforce-object).
    > - Salesforce has two types of notes objects: "Notes and Attachments" and Notes (also known as Content Notes).
 You can use either of these objects to take notes and attach to the CRM records.
-But, Copilot for Sales supports the "Notes and Attachments" object out of the box.
-If you want to use the Notes object, ask your administrator to contact Microsoft support.
+However, Copilot for Sales only supports the "Notes and Attachments" object out of the box.
+If you want Copilot for Sales to support the Notes object, ask your administrator to contact Microsoft support.

    :::image type="content" source="media/select-record.png" alt-text="Screenshot showing how to select an opportunity to save the email summary.":::